 The first step in the employment projections process involves the development of industry projections.
 The future employment in individual industries is the primary determinant in projecting occupational demand, because each industry has a unique occupational structure.

 To begin the process of developing industrial projections, a "total employment" time series is constructed.
-The series is assembled at the four-digit North American Industry Classification System (NAICS) level, based on data collected from business establishments through the Quarterly Census of Employment and Wages (QCEW) program and supplemented with employment data from the Current Employment Statistics (CES) program, the U.S. Census Bureau and the U.S. Bureau of Labor Statistics (BLS).
+The series is assembled at the four-digit North American Industry Classification System (NAICS) level, based on data collected from business establishments through the Quarterly Census of Employment and Wages (QCEW) program and supplemented with employment data from the Current Employment Statistics (CES) program.
+Data from the Current Population Survey (CPS), which is administered by the U.S. Census Bureau for the U.S. Bureau of Labor Statistics (BLS) is also utilized.
 The series contains traditional wage and salary employment as well as self-employed and unpaid family workers, farmers and farm laborers.

-Estimates of presumed non-covered (PNC) employment collected via a survey are utilized in creating historical staffing patterns for religious organizations, schools and other establishments that are presumed not to be covered by unemployment insurance.
+Estimates of non-covered employment (NCE) collected via a survey are utilized in creating historical staffing patterns for religious organizations, schools and other establishments that are presumed not to be covered by unemployment insurance.
+The Current Population Survey (CPS) is used to determine self-employed, agricultural employment, and private household employment.
 After edits and adjustments, the total employment time series serves as the input for the initial industry projections.

 In order to produce projections and promote consistency across 50 states, South Dakota utilizes the Long-Term Employment Projections System, a national standard which was developed by a consortium of states working in cooperation with the Employment and Training Administration of the U.S. Department of Labor.
 The system provides the capability to perform projections incorporating accepted statistical methods and techniques.
 Industry employment projections are developed through shift-share, time series, and regression model analysis.
 Once the initial industry projections are completed, results are reviewed and adjusted as necessary to reflect events that have recently occurred or are anticipated to occur during the projections period for which reliable and quantifiable data are available.